InfinitiBit/graphbit/docs/user-guide/tool-calling.md

 | `llama3.1` | ✅ | 8K-128K | General purpose |
 | `codellama` | ✅ | 16K-100K+ | Code generation |

 ---

+#### N.B.: Tool calling support for OpenRouter, Fireworks, and Replicate depends on the specific model being used.
+Check their documentation for more details.

+---

 This comprehensive guide covers various aspects of GraphBit's tool calling system.
 Use it as a reference for building powerful, tool-enabled workflows that can interact with external systems, process data, and perform complex operations through LLM agents.